dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 * a `text` parameter is represented as a string representing the text
 * a `number` parameter is encoded as the string representation of the decimal number
 * a binary `blob` parameter is hexadecimal encoded
+* a tuple is encoded by having an opening element `*tuple`, followed by the tuple values, followed by a closing element `-tuple`
-* a record is inlined, i.e., its fields are encoded sequentially in the query string according to the encoding rules; the beginning of the record is encoded with the query parameter `*record=fieldName`, where `fieldName` is the name of the field containing the record; the end of the record is encoded as `-record=fieldName`
+* a record is encoding is started with the query parameter `*record=fieldName`, where `fieldName` is the name of the field containing the record; this is followed by a sequence of encodings of its fields according to the encoding rules; the termination of the record is encoded with `-record=fieldName`
-* an array is inlined so that every of its entries receives the array field's name (e.g., `fieldName=8` for a field with value `8`); the array's start is indicated with `*array=fieldName` and its termination with `-array=fieldName`
+* an array is started with `*array=fieldName`, followed by an encoding of its entries the names of which are their index using 0-based indexing (e.g., `0=8` for the 0-th field with value `8`), followed by a termination `-array=fieldName`
-* an enumeration ...
+* an enumeration is encoded by a start element `*enum=fieldName` and a variant element encoding the variant of the enumeration; for variants that have an associated value, the value is encoded after the variant using the encoding rules

 Fields that are mandatory according to the Candid specification may be left out from the encoding in case that the canister needs to fill in those missing values.
 Note that those values MUST be provided by the canister in order to obtain a valid Candid value to use for the method invocation.

-All method interfaces can be handled with this method of canonical flattening of nested data types expressible in Candid.
-However, for complex data structures an approach of mapping the parameters to Candid and encoding the Candid value in the URI may be preferable and part of a future ICRC as outlined in the [Future Work](##Future-Work) section. this simple Candid-to-URI mapping may have its limits when parameters get nested in a too complex manner, contain the
+A large class of method interfaces — every method the encoding of which can be uniquely decoded back to Candid — can be handled with this method of canonical flattening of nested data types expressible in Candid.
+However, for complex data structures an approach of mapping the parameters to Candid and encoding the Candid value in the URI may be preferable and part of a future ICRC as outlined in the [Future Work](##Future-Work) section.

-The specification of payment-related method calls as defined for ICP and ICRC-1 payments and ICRC-2 approvals are a special case of the generalized encoding introduced in this section, with the following differences:
+The specification of payment-related transaction requests as defined for ICP and ICRC-1 payments and ICRC-2 approvals is a special case of the generalized encoding introduced in this section, with the following differences:
-* the parameters are provided as a flat list, with the enclosing `TransferArgs` record
+* the parameters are provided as a flat list, with the enclosing `TransferArgs` record being made explicit; the rationale behind this is that payment-related use cases are the primary target of this specification;
-* ICRC-1 accounts are encoded using the (size-reduced) representation of the textual representation of ICRC-1 accounts ([Dfi22]) as defined in this document
+* ICRC-1 accounts are encoded using the size-reduced textual representation of ICRC-1 accounts ([Dfi22]) as defined in this document.

-The generalization introduced in this section is optional for an implementation of ICRC-22 to keep the minimum requirements for an implementation simple and help widespread use of ICRC-22 for payments-related use cases.
+The generalization introduced in this section is optional for an implementation of ICRC-22 to keep the minimum requirements for an implementation simple and help widespread adoption of ICRC-22 for payment-related use cases.

 ## Size-Reduced ICRC-1 Textual Account Representation